“All men (and women) should strive to learn before they die what they are running from, and to, and why.” James Thurber

 Have you found your life purpose?
 How did you find it?

-To pick up my book, One Way Ticket: 11 Ways to Discover Your Highest Purpose and Transition Out of Your Profession, click here.
+- Pick up my book, One Way Ticket: 11 Ways to Discover Your Highest Purpose and Transition Out of Your Profession, here.